Extensibility home page

 Information on customization is also shared through various blogs where different topics are discussed.
 This section includes reference to some of these blogs.

-- Extending Dynamics 365 for Operations
+- Extending Dynamics 365 for Finance and Operations

 - Extending class state